 Every since those sunny days on Crete, I’ve thought of food as an important element of the “terroir” of a place, along with the language, geography, music, arts, architecture and history (and je ne sais quoi) that make up a culture.
 On my travels, I try to add a one-day or multi-day immersion in a neighborhood or a town famous for its traditional cuisine.

-Here we start with culinary tours in Mexico; followed by noodles and temples in Japan; wine, cheese, arts and crafts in Provence; the exotic food and culture of Yunnan with a China expert; a ramble along the Scottish borders; and touring and tasting San Francisco’s Japantown and New York’s Harlem, and an over-the-top, uber-luxe food-lovers pilgrimage in Switzerland.
+Here we start with noodles and temples in Japan; then, it’s on to wine, cheese, arts and crafts in Provence; the exotic food and culture of Yunnan with a China expert; a ramble along the Scottish borders; and touring and tasting San Francisco’s Japantown and New York’s Harlem, and an over-the-top, uber-luxe food-lovers pilgrimage in Switzerland.

 Culture & Cuisine of Japan